Greatest Motorsport Events in the World

 Here’s the list of the greatest motorsport events in the world.
 Twenty-two of them!
 Why 22?
 We had an idea of making the list of Top 10 greatest motorsport events in the world, as the list of the races and similar must-see events that every racing fan must have on his bucket list.

 Well, we didn’t succeed.
-We didn’t succeed to make the list of only 10 events, because when we started writing, we didn’t want to shrink the choice.
-As the real petrolheads and race-loving maniacs,we think there are so many great, beautiful, must-see races, hundreds of them, so that’s the reason why more than ten races deserve the place on the list.
-So, instead of ten, we chose twenty races plus two more fantastic non-racing events.
+We didn’t succeed in limiting it to top 10 events, because when we started writing, we didn’t want to shrink the choice.
+As real petrolheads and race-loving maniacs that we are, we just kept on adding, more and more great, beautiful, must-see races, as we genuinely believe that they deserve to be on this list.
+Enjoy!

 24 hours of Le Mans (since 1923)